m1griffin/arrayfunc/docs/ArrayFunc.rst

 results will require application specific testing.
 The numbers shown are the execution time of each function relative to native Python.
 For example, a value of '50' means that the corresponding Arrayfunc operation ran 50 times faster than the closest native Python equivalent.
-Overflow checking was on in all tests.
+Error checking was on in all tests.

 Both relative performance (the speed-up as compared to Python) and absolute